seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 No, not an oath: if not the face of men,
-The sufferance of our souls, the time’s abuse,–
+The sufferance of our souls, the time's abuse,--
 If these be motives weak, break off betimes,
 And every man hence to his idle bed;
 So let high-sighted tyranny range on,